Chapter 7

 • Start with a wide context: Make sure that your questions don’t start with your product

-• Ask questions that focus on the tasks that users are trying to complete
+• Ask questions: Always ask questions that focus on the tasks that users are trying to complete

 • Invest in analysis: Get transcripts done and share the findings with your team